 The Actuarial function prepares a written report once a year, which is to be submitted to the Management Board.
-In addition, the Actuarial function submits a verbal report during the bi-monthly key function meeting, which is attended by the Management Board and all heads of department of FWU Life Austria.
+In addition, the Actuarial function submits a verbal report during the bi-monthly key function meeting.

 B.1.6.4 Internal Audit function